Gheorghe Popescu: Universitatea Craiova and Steaua București

 In 1985, his talent was noticed by Nicolae Zamfir who brought him to play for Universitatea Craiova.
-He made his Divizia A debut on 9 June 1985, when coach Florin Halagian sent him in the second half to replace Marian Bâcu in a 1–0 home victory against FCM Brașov.
+Popescu made his Divizia A debut on 9 June 1985, when coach Florin Halagian sent him in the second half to replace Marian Bâcu in a 1–0 home victory against FCM Brașov.
 He scored his first goal in the competition almost one year later in a 7–0 win over Rapid București.

-In the middle of the 1987–88 season, Popescu joined Steaua București, winning the title under coach Anghel Iordănescu, also reaching the European Cup semi-finals where he played in both legs of the 2–0 aggregate loss to Benfica.
+In the middle of the 1987–88 season, Popescu joined Steaua București, and played 13 league matches with one goal scored under coach Anghel Iordănescu, winning the title.
+He also played in both legs of the European Cup semi-finals in the 2–0 aggregate loss to Benfica.

-He returned in 1988 at "U" Craiova where in the following two seasons he developed an appetite for goal, netting 15 goals, scoring a personal record of eight goals in the 1988–89 season.
+He returned in 1988 to "U" Craiova where in the following two seasons he developed an appetite for goals, netting 15 goals.
+Notably, he scored a career-best of eight goals during the 1988–89 season.

 PSV Eindhoven

 In the summer of 1990, Popescu was transferred from Craiova to PSV Eindhoven, playing under Bobby Robson for two of his four seasons there.
 He made his Eredivisie debut on 28 August 1990 in a 5–0 home win over FC Utrecht.
 He scored his first goal on 8 September 1990, sealing the win in a 3–0 victory over MVV Maastricht.
 In his first two seasons, Popescu won two league titles under Robson.
 He then won the 1992 Dutch Supercup, being used the entire match by coach Hans Westerhof in the 1–0 victory against Feyenoord.
 In his years at PSV, Popescu was a regular starter for the club, also developing a close friendship with Brazilians Romário and Ronaldo.